AnalyticsCLI Privacy Policy

 8. Billing and checkout

-If paid plans or trial conversions are enabled and you start a checkout, billing-related data such as selected plan, transaction identifiers, subscription status, and payment-related metadata may be processed by us and by our billing provider Paddle.
+If paid plans are enabled and you start a checkout, billing-related data such as selected plan, transaction identifiers, subscription status, and payment-related metadata may be processed by us and by our billing provider Paddle.
 Payment card data is processed directly by the payment provider, not by us.

 Legal basis: Article 6(1)(b) GDPR for contract performance and Article 6(1)(f) GDPR for fraud prevention, billing reconciliation, and enforcement of contractual claims.